Basspistol/basspistol.com/_posts/2020-10-23-streaming-to-the-masses.md

 * How to enable real time of this distribution of revenue?
 * …

-The list is much longer, of course but by combining decentralized Content Delivery Networks with the new means of communication of executive power (money) developed at the P2P foundation a new paradigm for the industry is possible.
+The list is much longer, of course but by combining decentralized Content Delivery Networks with the new means of circulating money (value) developed at the P2P foundation a new paradigm for the industry is possible.
 One where ownership isn't just about your master-tapes, but also the very platform where your work meets it's audience.
 Collective ownership, built into technology\!
 The promises aren't small and the whitepapers are spectacular.

 > You are what makes platforms valuable.
 So don't just own the masters.
 Own the platform.<br>– [Audius](https://twitter.com/AudiusProject/status/1316046645260214272){: target="_blank" rel="noopener noreferrer"}